Deskime/Windows-12/README.md

 **IMPORTANT:** **THIS SOFTWARE IS A CONCEPTUAL THEME AND IS NOT AFFILIATED WITH, ENDORSED BY, OR IN ANY WAY CONNECTED TO MICROSOFT INC. OR ITS RELATED PROJECTS.
 USE AT YOUR OWN RISK, AND ENSURE YOU HAVE BACKUPS OF YOUR SYSTEM BEFORE APPLYING ANY MODIFICATIONS.**

 **THIS PROJECT IS LICENSED UNDER THE GNU GENERAL PUBLIC LICENSE v3.0.
-YOU ARE FREE TO MODIFY AND DISTRIBUTE THIS SOFTWARE AS LONG AS YOU KEEP THE SAME LICENSE.**
+YOU ARE FREE TO MODIFY AND DISTRIBUTE THIS SOFTWARE AS LONG AS YOU KEEP THE SAME LICENSE AND CREDIT THE CREATOR (HERE DESKIME).**

 **BY USING THIS THEME, YOU ACKNOWLEDGE THAT YOU UNDERSTAND AND ACCEPT THESE TERMS.
 ENJOY CUSTOMIZING YOUR WINDOWS EXPERIENCE!**